-Inmate property will no longer be accepted during visitation.
+Inmate property will not be accepted during visitation.

 Paperback books must be pre-approved by the Detention Administration before shipping and come from a publisher or bookstore.
 Each shipment to the inmate must be pre-approved.